The Amazing Race 18: Casting

-Phil Keoghan described all the contestants as teams that "came so close to winning but for one reason or another just didn't quite make it over the finish line in first place.”
-Keoghan gave examples of two teams: Zev & Justin from season 15, who had finished first on a leg, but lost a passport too late to continue racing; and Kisha & Jennifer from season 14, who took an ill-timed restroom break while racing to the Pit Stop and were eliminated.
-The prior experience of all the teams in previous seasons allowed the producers to increase the difficulty of the various tasks and challenges.
-All of the teams were from recent seasons of The Amazing Race with the earliest season being season 12.
-According to Bertram van Munster, they stayed with more recent teams because "if we're digging too far back, people might not even remember who they were".
-Season 14 was represented by five of the eleven teams; van Munster called this particular season of The Amazing Race "a very unique season" and justified its larger proportion of teams.
-Though they had considered mother and son fan-favorites Toni and Dallas Imbimbo from season 13, Keoghan stated they felt the other selected teams "have the best stories and the best motivation" for casting.
-During an interview with CBS's The Early Show, season 17 runners-up Brook Roberts and Claire Champlin revealed they were asked to take part on the season, but couldn't due to the latter's pregnancy.
+Phil Keoghan described all of the contestants as teams that "came so close to winning, but, for one reason or another, just didn't quite make it over the finish line in first place.”
+Keoghan gave examples of two teams: Zev and Justin from season 15, who had finished first on a leg, but lost a passport too late to continue racing; and Kisha & Jennifer from season 14, who took an ill-timed restroom break while racing to the Pit Stop and were eliminated.
+The prior experience of all the teams in previous seasons allowed the producers to increase the difficulty of the tasks and challenges.
+All of the teams were from recent seasons of The Amazing Race.
+According to Bertram van Munster, they selected more recent teams because "if we're digging too far back, people might not even remember who they were".
+Season 14 was represented by five of the 11 teams; van Munster called that "a very unique season" and justified its larger proportion of teams.
+Although they had considered mother and son fan-favorites Toni and Dallas Imbimbo from season 13, Keoghan stated they felt the other selected teams had "the best stories and the best motivation" for casting.
+During an interview with CBS's The Early Show, season 17 runners-up Brook Roberts and Claire Champlin revealed they were asked to take part on the season, but could not due to Champlin's pregnancy.

 Release

 Marketing

-Snapple served as a sponsor this season of The Amazing Race, with "Snapple Real Facts" introduced during commercial breaks.
-The sixth leg of the season in Kolkata, India, featured several tasks involving a papaya-and-mango flavored tea Snapple developed and named after the show.
+Snapple served as a sponsor this season, with "Snapple Real Facts" introduced during commercial breaks.
+The sixth leg of the season in Kolkata, India, featured several tasks involving a papaya-and-mango flavored tea that Snapple had developed and named after the show.
 Ford also sponsored the season, with their new Focus serving as a prize during the eighth leg.